What This Demonstrates

 A 3-component unsupervised ensemble scores all 617,503 providers without training labels.
 Components run independently and combine via rank fusion — no circular dependency, no ground truth required.
 OIG exclusion data used only as blind post-hoc validation.

-Dashboard Architecture
+Report Architecture

 The platform is structured as six purpose-built pages, each answering a distinct analytical question at a different level of granularity — from $1.09T program overview down to a single provider's behavioral fingerprint.